 What does DVConnect do?

-DVConnect operates four telephone helplines, these are Womensline, Mensline, Sexual Assault Helpline, Pets In Crisis and 1800 RESPECT (Queensland operator).
-In addition, DVConnect also conducts workplace training to help organisations who employees are experiencing or are impacted by domestic and family violence.
+DVConnect also operates Pets In Crisis, and conducts workplace training to help organisations identify and help employees who may be impacted by domestic and family violence.
 In addition, DVConnect provides specialist domestic and family policy assistance.
-In August 2019 DVConnect officially opened Bella’s Sanctuary, a purpose-built 5 unit bridging-accommodation residence on the Gold Coast, funded entirely by a collaboration with corporates Halcyon and Mirvac.
+In August 2019 DVConnect opened Bella’s Sanctuary, a purpose-built 5 unit bridging-accommodation residence on the Gold Coast, funded entirely by a collaboration with corporates Halcyon and Mirvac.

 DVConnect is a Registered Charity (Public Benevolent Institution entity subtype) with the ACNC.
 It is endorsed by the ATO as a Deductible Gift Recipient has authority to fundraise in Queensland under Charity Number CH1459.